microsoft/AMBROSIA/CONTRIBUTING/AMBROSIA_client_network_protocol.md

  * IntFixed  - a 32-bit little endian number
  * LongFixed - a 64-bit little endian number

-The variable-length integers are in the same format used by, e.g., [Protobufs](https://developers.google.com/protocol-buffers/docs/encoding).
+The variable-length integers are in the same format used by, for example, [Protobufs](https://developers.google.com/protocol-buffers/docs/encoding).